Older adults are identified as a priority population for suicide prevention strategies.

 What we know about suicide amongst older adults

-Data provided by the Australian Bureau of Statistics shows that the highest age-specific suicide rate for men in 2016 was found in the 85+ age group.
+Data provided by the Australian Bureau of Statistics shows that the highest age-specific suicide rate for men in 2017 was found in the 85+ age group, recording 32.8 deaths per 100, 000 persons.
 This rate was considerably higher than the age-specific suicide rate observed in all other age groups, for both sexes.
-Data indicated that there are a higher number of physical conditions present in males that contribute to risk compared to psychological conditions in females.
+It should be noted that the number of suicides in this age group accounted for 2.6% of all male intentional self harm deaths in 20172.

 According to the World Health Organization, mental health conditions are under-identified and under-reported in older adults.
 Untreated mental illness can contribute to an increased suicide risk.
 Low help-seeking behaviours for mental health concerns can impact on these rates, with older adults less likely to seek professional help due to stigma, knowledge of services and available and accessibility.
 Suicide prevention in older adults should aim improve help-seeking behaviours and reduce stigma.